Jpe230/SonicPad-Debian/README.md

 > ℹ️ The default login password is: `pad`

 5. (Optional) Configure SonicPad-Debian
-> Documentation for further configuration options, including timezones and accelerometer support can be found in the [`docs/` directory](docs/).
+> Documentation for further configuration options can be found in the [`docs/` directory](docs/).

+> This is where documentation for accelerometer support, timezones, KIAUH, Fluidd, Crowsnest, and others is found.

-6. Configure your printer! 😁
+6. Configure Klipper! 😁

 **🎇 You are Ready to Go!**